 The main species of Taiwan goose is white Roman which is raised mostly in Yunlin, Chiayi, Tainan, Pingtung and Changhua counties.
 The farms that raise Chinese goose are concentrated around Taoyuan, Hsinchu and Maoli counties.

 Goose meat is high in nutritional content, as it is a great source of protein, calcium, phosphorous, iron, various vitamins, microelements and amino acid.
 Since geese are grass-eating fowl, the fat is not marbled into the meat, which means it can be easily removed.
-The meat is relatively low in saturated fats and higher in unsaturated fatty acids than many other meats, which means it can provide good protection against cardiovascular disease.
-Processed geese products include tea smoked goose, goose sausage,and roast goose drumstick.
+The meat is relatively low in saturated fats and higher in unsaturated fatty acids than many other types of meat, which means it can provide good protection against cardiovascular disease.
+Processed geese products include tea-smoked goose, goose sausage, and roast goose drumstick.

 Some simple tips on goose meat ：